JordanFrecon/jordanfrecon.github.io/_news/2021-02-seminar_cvn.md

 ---
 date: 2021-02-09
-info: I will give a talk at the <a href="https://www.centralesupelec.fr/en/digital-vision-center-cvn" target="_blank">Center for Visual Computing - Inria Saclay</a>
+info: I will give a talk at the <a href="https://www.centralesupelec.fr/en/digital-vision-center-cvn" target="_blank">Digital Vision Center - Inria Saclay</a>
 ---